SG-01-Productions/bgp-sprint-01/README.md

 Perspective: Top-down, 2.5D  <br>
 Licence: Freemium

-Project contains Unity Asset Store assets that the SG-Productions have a licence to use.
+Project contains Unity Asset Store assets that the SG-01 Productions have a licence to use.
 Those assets are available on free at [https://assetstore.unity.com/](https://assetstore.unity.com/).

 Creators: